SiranXianyu/Cs225-Final/cs225_final_2/ReadMe.md

 ### Important functions:
 Several functions are called in the main.cpp:

+···
-Graph graph -> Create an object of My Class (Graph)
+# Create an object of My Class (Graph)
+Graph graph
 graph.Build(“tests/test_data/data_edge_test2.csv”, “tests/test_data/data_vertex_test2.csv”)
-The inputs are a “edge.csv”, a “vertex.csv”.
+# The inputs are a “edge.csv”, a “vertex.csv”.
 graph.Brandes()
 Run the Brandes algorithm to get VofBetweeness, which is a vector of betweenness centrality.
 graph.GetNameAndBetweeness()